HomeProfessional LearningEdiacaran Teacher Scholarship to the Flinders Ranges

 The Flinders Ranges Ediacara Foundation in conjunction with SASTA, will be offering 9 teacher scholarships to the Flinders Ranges to explore the Nilpena Ediacara National Park and surrounding areas with experts in the field to increase student engagement and learning about Ediacara in the classroom.

-FREFThis unique professional development experience will take place in the July school holidays, from 8-11 July 2024.
+This unique professional development experience will take place in the July school holidays, from 7-10 July 2025.

 Itinerary and inclusions